horsepurve/DeepRTplus/README.md

 As ResNet and LSTM (already been optimized) were less accurate then capsule network, the codes for ResNet and LSTM were deprecated, and DeepRT(+) (based on CapsNet) is recommended.

-Of course you can still use SVM for training, use data_adaption.py to change the data format, and then import it to Elude/GPTime.
+You can still use SVM for training.
+To do so, use data_adaption.py to change the data format, and then import it to Elude/GPTime.

 <h2 id="8">8 CPU version</h2>